Cookies on ons.gov.uk

 Terms that are an exception to this rule include:

-• Consumer Price Index (CPI)
+• Consumer Prices Index (CPI)

 • Consumer Prices Index including owner occupiers' housing costs (CPIH)

-• Index of Private Housing Rental Prices (IPHRP)
+• Price Index of Private Rents (PIPR)

-• Retail Price Index (RPI)
+• Retail Prices Index (RPI)

 • Services Producer Price Index (SPPI)